deeplearning4j/deeplearning4j/build_vgg_webapp.md

 layout: default
 ---

-# Building an Image Classification Web Application Using VGG-16 & DeepLearning4J
+# How to Build an Image Classification Web App With VGG-16 & DL4J

 Neural networks have had great success in the field of image recognition.
 This page describes how to build a web based application to use a well known network VGG-16 for inference or prediction of classification labels with user supplied images.